sclorg/s2i-php-container/7.1/README.md

 This container image includes PHP 7.1 as a [S2I](https://github.com/openshift/source-to-image) base image for your PHP 7.1 applications.
 Users can choose between RHEL and CentOS based builder images.
-The RHEL image is available in the [Red Hat Container Catalog](https://access.redhat.com/containers/#/registry.access.redhat.com/rhscl/php-71-rhel7) as registry.access.redhat.com/rhscl/php-71-rhel7.
+The RHEL images are available in the [Red Hat Container Catalog](https://access.redhat.com/containers/), the CentOS images are available on [Docker Hub](https://hub.docker.com/r/centos/), and the Fedora images are available in [Fedora Registry](https://registry.fedoraproject.org/).
-The CentOS image is then available on [Docker Hub](https://hub.docker.com/r/centos/php-71-centos7/) as centos/php-71-centos7.
+The resulting image can be run using [podman](https://github.com/containers/libpod).

-The resulting image can be run using [Docker](http://docker.io).
+Note: while the examples in this README are calling `podman`, you can replace any such calls by `docker` with the same arguments

 Description
 -----------